-But, if you don’t know what you want, then how do you know where you’re going, right?
+But, what if you can’t figure out what you want in life, then how do you know where you’re going, right?
 More importantly, how do you know which step or action to take next?

 I hear from a lot of creatives & aspiring change-makers who tell me about their desire to start a business, write a book or change careers but the trouble is…they don’t know what they want.